0xShei/keylogger.py/README.md

 # keylogger.py
-A Python Keylogger Using Mailtrap.io
+A python keylogger using mailtrap.io

 **__INSTALLATION AND SETUP__**